 The main surgical objective of BCS is the removal of the primary tumor with a rim of healthy tissue, known as the margin, preferably in one surgical session.
 According to the medical literature, between 20 percent and 40 percent of BCS patients require a second surgery because clear margins were not achieved during the initial procedure.
 Dune’s real-time, cancer detection procedure is designed to give surgeons a simple, instant indication of the presence of cancer at the margins, allowing for its immediate removal.

-“This is a significant milestone in our mission to reduce the need for multiple surgeries to treat breast cancer,” said Dr. Dan Hashimshony, founder and CEO of Dune Medical Devices.
+“This is a significant milestone in our mission to reduce the need for multiple surgeries to treat breast cancer,” said Dr. Dan Hashimshony, founder and CEO of Dilon Devices.
 “The intent of this trial was to obtain a rigorous and ample body of data that demonstrates the capacity of our technology to improve surgical oncology practice and

 outcomes.
 We are grateful to everybody involved in this significant clinical trial, including physicians, nurses, staff, and especially the patients.”